Entanglement Trajectory and its Boundary: Asymptotic Analysis

 In FIG. \ref{alphabeta} we compare our analytical solution with the numerical results.

 The result given by asymptotic analysis reduces the tight boundary to a more flexible boundary, as shown in FIG. \ref{AME}.
-In contrast to "tight", which implies a barrier forbidden by mathematics, "flexible" indicates a barrier protected by randomness.
-The absolutely maximally entangled (AME) state \cite{helwig2013absolutely,goyeneche2015absolutely} locates at the extremity of the tight boundary if it exists \cite{AME_table}.
-And almost all quantum states (average entropy of a subsystem) locate at the extremity of the flexible boundary.
+In contrast to "tight," which implies a barrier forbidden by mathematics, "flexible" indicates a barrier protected by randomness.
+The absolutely maximally entangled (AME) states \cite{helwig2013absolutely,goyeneche2015absolutely} are rare and located at the extremity of the tight boundary if they exist \cite{AME_table}.
+And almost all quantum states (average entropy of a subsystem) are located at the extremity of the flexible boundary.